DavidVogelxyz/library/other/git.md

 NB: this should be obvious, but if the example vimrc file was staged using `git add`, then the "-p" won't work as intended.
 This is because all the changes to that file have already been staged.
 In order for the "-p" to work as intended, the file has to be a tracked file without being a staged file.

-By running `git commit -p`, git will look at all staged files that have changes, and will go through chunks of the file to ask which chunks should be staged.
+By running `git commit -p`, git will look at all staged files that have changes, and will go through hunks of the file to ask which hunks should be staged.
 This gives me some discretion about what changes should be included in the commit, and which should not.

+### Patch adding

+As described above, there's nothing wrong with using `git commit -pm`; but, it's probably more optimal to use `git add -p` to stage the files first, and then use `git commit -m` to commit the files.

+The main reason is that `git add -p` can be used repeatedly before making a commit.
+If `git commit -pm` is used, then an error in staging hunks may inadvertently result in the wrong hunks being committed.

+Another worthwhile note is this: there are more options to `-p` than just "y" and "n".
+This is true for both `git commit -pm` and `git add -p`.

+Sometimes, if the changes are close enough, `git` will include in "one hunk" changes that should be split into two hunks.
+This way, one hunk can be added, while other is not added.

+- In this case, and there are lines between the two changes, simply use the "s" option to split the hunk into two smaller hunks.

+In other situations, there's a bunch of changes in a file, but only one needs to be staged.
+Instead of having to press "n" repeatedly, just use "d".
+All other changes will be skipped, saving time.

+Patch adding, in addition to the "s" and "d" options, gives the user even more discretion in deciding what changes to commit, and which to leave behind for a future commit.

 ## Using diff